 Sun Damage – You knew this one was coming, didn’t you?
 Well you hear it everywhere because it’s true – the sun ages your skin more than anything else.
 Literally a few minutes a day over the years is enough to cause wrinkles, age spots, rough and leathery skin, a blotchy complexion, and of course, skin cancer.
 People with fair skin see more skin aging from sun exposure, but those with dark skin are not immune either.

-Pollution - Car exhaust, smog, and other pollution common in urban areas is another skin enemy.
+Pollution – Car exhaust, smog, and other pollution common in urban areas is another skin enemy.
 Pollution creates free radicals, which are oxygen molecules that have been stripped of one of their electrons.
 Because of this, free radicals are looking for replacement electrons and attack skin components like collagen.
-Scary, right?
+Scary when you think about it, right?

-Lack of Moisture - They tell you to drink more water for a reason!
-Dry skin is not a cause of aging, but a symptom - it's actually a sign that your skin isn't holding enough water for its repair enzymes to work correctly.
-Basically, when the enzymes can't work right, your skin can't repair the inflammation caused by the sun, excess sugar intake, and pollution.
-Just another reason to finally buy that cute Sigg bottle...
+Lack of Moisture – They tell you to drink more water for a reason!
+Dry skin is not a cause of aging, but a symptom – it’s actually a sign that your skin isn’t holding enough water for its repair enzymes to work correctly.
+Basically, when the enzymes can’t work right, your skin can’t repair the inflammation caused by the sun, poor diet, and pollution.
+Just another reason to finally buy that cute reusable water bottle…